 Whether you’re there to just browse or if you have some money burning a hole in your pocket visiting the Old Bazaar is one of the top things to see and do in Peja, Kosovo!

-Another great place in Peja where locals congregate is the Main Square.
+Another popular gathering place for locals in Peja is the Main Square, which is only a 9-minute drive from the Peja bus station.
 In most European towns and cities, the main square often serves as a meeting place for people.
-They’re also usually lined with shops, restaurants, museums, and sometimes even government buildings.
+They’re also usually lined with shops, best restaurants, museums, and sometimes even government buildings.

 In Peja, the main square borders the river.
 It is bounded by quite a few businesses, including a meat shop with a delicious-looking display of hundreds of sausages in the window.
 This is sujuk, a spicy sausage that is a staple in Kosovar cuisine.
 It’s chewy and fresh, and while it certainly has some heat to it, it wasn’t overbearing.